jstoebel/design_patterns/factory/README.md

 end
 ```

-Let's also say that, for reasons that escape us, we don't want to make a single interface for creating instances of both classes:
+Let's also say that we want to make a single interface for creating instances of both classes:

 ```ruby
 class PersonFactory